kubranurbayindir/Wordpress-Plugins/README.md

 # Wordpress-Plugins
-I generate Wordpress Plugins for site slider and site contact page.
+I generate Wordpress Plugins.
+This repository is about site slider and site contact page.